What is Uncured Pepperoni? Demystifying the Differences

 When buying uncured pepperoni, read the labels carefully.
 Look for products that specify they are made with 100% natural ingredients and no synthetic nitrates or nitrites.
 Also, check the source of the meat and opt for brands that use high-quality, responsibly raised beef and pork.

-Keep in mind that, just like cured pepperoni, uncured pepperoni should be stored in the refrigerator and used within the suggested use-by date for the best quality and safety.
+Remember that, just like cured pepperoni, uncured pepperoni should be stored in the refrigerator and used within the suggested use-by date for the best quality and safety.

 Here’s the Uncured Pepperoni the PROs at Homemade Pizza Pro Use and Recommend